Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Linearized boundary equations.

-For later reference, note that the $Y$ terms above depend only on the target data $\cT$.
+For later reference, note that the $Y$ terms above depend only on the target data $\cT$, with the exception of $\d^*V'_h(\nu, \nu)$ in \eqref{Hlin}.
 The $Z$ terms have a triangular structure in the order of the components $h_A, fA, h_{0\nu}, h_{\nu, \nu}, h(\nu)^{\Si}$ used above.
 The $E$ terms all have coefficients of order $O(\l)$ or $O(\e)$ in the localization of \S 2.4, and all are of order zero in $h$ except for the gauge-dependent terms and the terms involving $A'_h$ in \eqref{finhom}.